Solving the Scattering Problem for Open Wave-Guide Networks, I Fundamental Solutions and Integral Equations: The Structure of the Perturbed Green's Function

-Note that the integral in~\eqref{eqn28.51} extends over the \emph{finite} interval $[-d,d],$ which is extremely useful from the perspective of numerical solutions.
-Away from the diagonal in $[-d,d]\times [-d,d],$ it also decays exponentially as $|\xi|\to\infty.$ We reconstruct $w_{0+}$ as a contribution from the continuous spectrum of $L_{\xi},$ and a contribution from the wave guide modes.
+The integral in~\eqref{eqn28.51} extends over the \emph{finite} interval $ [-d,d]\supset \supp q,$ which is extremely useful from the perspective of numerical solutions.
+Away from the diagonal in $B_d,$ it also decays exponentially as $|\xi|\to\infty.$ We reconstruct $w_{0+}$ as a contribution from the continuous spectrum of $L_{\xi},$ and a contribution from the wave-guide modes.
 The continuous spectrum contributes

 The integral in~\eqref{eqn81.21} is over the contour $\Gamma_{\nu}^{+},$ which is defined below, see Figure~\ref{fig2}.
 In order to be able to deform the contour of integration and use~\eqref{eqn81.21} to represent $w_{0+},$ it is necessary to assume that $\pm k_1$ are not roots of Wronskian, $W(\xi),$ of $L_{\xi},$ see~\eqref{eqn48.51} and~\eqref{eqn55.52}--\eqref{eqn225.81}.
 If